touchlab/SKIE/website/docs/Configuration/Configuration.md

 }
 ```

-`group` and `from` can be freely mixed together and repeated multiple times.
-The file format is identical to [`acceptance-tests/src/test/resources/tests/config.json`](https://github.com/touchlab/SKIE/acceptance-tests/src/test/resources/tests/config.json).
+Note that `group` and `from` can be freely mixed together and repeated multiple times.